SabVill/Reward-Punishment-Sensitivity-Inference-from-Users-Behavior-via-Online-Learning/README.md

-# Inferring Reward-Punishment Sensitivity from Users' Behavior via Online Learning in Digital Behavior Change Systems
+# Reward-Punishment Sensitivity Inference from Users' Behavior via Online Learning

 Replication materials for the paper submitted to **IEEE/WIC WI-IAT 2026**.